jimmycgz/elastic-stack-fleet-docker-compose/ansible/README.md

 - This role uses the `--insecure` flag when installing the Elastic Agent.
 For production environments, proper SSL/TLS configuration is recommended.
 - Ensure that the target systems can reach the specified Kibana and Fleet hosts.
+- When using Basic Auth, make sure to use a secure method to pass the username and password, such as Ansible Vault for sensitive information.

 ## Troubleshooting

 - Check Ansible logs for any error messages during execution.
-- Verify that the provided URLs and API key are correct in the .env file.
+- Verify that the provided URLs and authentication credentials are correct in the .env file.
 - Ensure your Elastic Stack is properly set up and accessible from the target systems.
 - Make sure the Docker containers are running before executing the playbook.